Lazarius2160/Projet_P5_Trousseau_Camba/README.md

 When the first part worked fine I tried to add Gazebo to my simulation.

 ### Installation :
 To use Gazebo as an external simulator.
-I used this **[third tutorial](https://ardupilot.org/dev/docs/using-gazebo-simulator-with-sitl.html)** which went smoothly and I was able to take off. **_The gazebo part is tricky, especially for simulating everything inside it, it easier to just plot SITL inside gazebo._**
+I used this **[third tutorial](https://ardupilot.org/dev/docs/using-gazebo-simulator-with-sitl.html)** which went smoothly and I was able to take off. *"The gazebo part is tricky, especially for simulating everything inside it, it easier to just plot SITL inside gazebo."*, indeed Gazebo is used

 ### Testing :
 Now that I could test with Gazebo I had to :